ostannick/maldb/README.md

 ## Installing malDB on Windows / Linux

-Installing malDB involves deploying a Laravel application on a machine that can serve as a webserver:
+Installing malDB involves deploying a Laravel application on a machine that can serve as a webserver.
+You can run malDB on your own computer but it is recommended that you use a networked machine with a high performance CPU and at least 16GB of RAM.

 1. [Download PHP](https://www.php.net/downloads.php) and add the root folder to your PATH so that the php binary is accessible.
 2. [Download Composer](https://getcomposer.org/).